Update: Eastern equine encephalitis reported in Michigan horses

-The Michigan Department of Agriculture and Rural Development (MDARD) recently received confirmation that an additional horse was diagnosed with Eastern Equine Encephalitis (EEE) virus.
-This brings the total number of reported cases of EEE in Michigan for 2017 to seven.
+The Michigan Department of Agriculture and Rural Development (MDARD) recently received confirmation that an additional horse was diagnosed with eastern equine encephalitis (EEE) virus.
+This brings the total number of reported cases of EEE in Michigan for 2019 to 10.
+To date, all positive cases in 2019 in Michigan have been in unvaccinated horses.
+Disease trends did predict that higher than normal numbers would be seen in 2019, in addition to increased rainfall in spring and summer leading to an increase in mosquito numbers.

 Facts about EEE: